NiazUMahmud/DeepSeek-R1/README.md

-# DeepSeek R1: Your AI Coding Companion
+# DeepSeek R1: Your local AI Coding Companion

 https://github.com/user-attachments/assets/cdf4d7cd-5cac-4db4-bc77-61d087c68297

-This project implements a simple Streamlit application that leverages the power of the Ollama LLM (specifically the `deepseek-r1` models) to assist with various coding tasks.
+This project implements a simple Streamlit application that leverages the power of the Ollama LLM (specifically the `deepseek-r1` models) to assist with various conversational task including coding.

 **Key Features:**